 Then select Databases under search books, articles, library web site box

 Then select "Oxford English Dictionary"

-ask you to fill in your unity user id (the part of your email before
+The screen will ask you to fill in your unity user id (the part of your

 For type of cookie, choose One Hour Any Address

 When you get to the OED home page, select Enter OED online

 3. Looking up Words in The Oxford English Dictionary

 Enter your word in the Quick Search box, top left.
 Press "search" to get the definition.

 For any word, the word is defined in black, but the examples of how the word has been used by real writers over the past 8 centuries are found via the Quotations button.
 If you want to see a graph of when a certain meaning was most used, try the Time Line option.
 These two features make this the premiere research dictionary for British literature.

 An example of an OED definition entry: